 Printmaking is an art form.

-Printmaking is when an artist transfers an image from a template onto another surface.
+Printmaking involves an artist transferring an image from a template onto another surface.
 Popular surfaces used for printmaking are paper and fabric.

-The artist can either sell the prints as an open edition or a limited edition.
+The artist can sell the prints as an open or a limited edition.